SkySingh04/Keploy-VsCode-Extension-Alpha/README.md

 ### 0.1.2

-- Added Keploy Update to update the keploy binary
+- Added Keploy Update to update the keploy binary zzzzzzzz

 ### 0.1.1